benfb/elixush/README.md

 # Elixush

-An Elixir-based interpreter for the Push genetic programming language.
+An Elixir-based interpreter for the [Push genetic programming language](http://pushlanguage.org).
 The result is a minimalist, simply-implemented Push interpreter.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed as:

   1. Add elixush to your list of dependencies in `mix.exs`: